Dr. Ferdinand Briegel

 Review Engagement

-Geoscientific Model Development, Sustainable Cities and Society
+Geoscientific Model Development, Sustainable Cities and Society, Meteorologische Zeitschrift, Journal of Planning Education and Research

 Publications